-If you’re shopping for a new smartphone, then you might be a little overwhelmed by all your options.
+If you're shopping for a new smartphone, then you might be a little overwhelmed by all your options.
 Obviously, you want to save money wherever possible, since most of us are on a budget these days.
-But with the choice of buying a handset outright and then buying a phone service contract, or getting a phone contract that includes a handset, which is likely to be cheaper?
+But with the choice of buying a handset outright and then buying a SIM only contract, or getting a phone contract that includes a handset, which is likely to be cheaper?

 Our SIM only vs. contract calculator is here to help you out.
-All you need to do is decide what kind of phone you’re looking for and the pay monthly prices to compare.
-Input them below and our handy calculator will give you all the options so that you can figure out what’s best for you!
+All you need to do is decide what kind of phone you're looking for and the upfront / pay monthly prices to compare.
+Input them below and our handy calculator will give you all the options so that you can figure out what's best for you!

 When you’re looking for a pay monthly contract you have two basic options.
 A SIM only contract gives you service, that is it gives you a SIM card and a monthly allotment of calling minutes, texts, and mobile data.
 A pay monthly phone contract, on the other hand, gives you the same service (with a monthly limit for minutes, texts, and data), but also includes a phone in the deal.

 Not so fast there.
 Pay monthly phone contracts don’t give you a free phone.
 If you check out prices you’ll find that these contracts are more expensive, this is because you cover the cost of your phone in your monthly phone bill.
 It’s a little like paying in instalments.
-Often, there’s an upfront charge for the phone as well, especially if you’re looking for a top end, flagship phone like the iPhone 8.
+Often, there’s an upfront charge for the phone as well, especially if you’re looking for a top end, flagship phone like the iPhone XS Max.

 On the negative side, a pay monthly phone contract is going to be more expensive each month.
 And you will need to pay that monthly fee even if for some reason you no longer have the phone (perhaps it gets broken or stolen).
-The negative side of a SIM only contract is that unless you already have a phone to use with your new SIM card, then you’ll need to buy one for full price upfront.
+The negative side of a SIM only contract is that unless you already have a phone to use with your new SIM card, then you’ll need to find the cash to buy one for full price upfront.

 Going for either SIM only or a pay monthly phone contract is really a personal decision and depends a lot on your needs.
 There are some things that you should consider when making your decision though: